Lokono

-The Lokono or Arawak are an Indigenous peoples from the northern coastal regions of South America.
-Today, approximately 10,000 Lokono live primarily along the coasts and rivers of Guyana, with smaller numbers in Venezuela, Trinidad, Suriname, French Guiana.
+The Lokono or Arawak (Aluwaka) are an Indigenous peoples from the northern coastal regions of South America.
+Today, approximately 10,000 Lokono live primarily along the coasts and rivers of Guyana, with smaller numbers in Venezuela, Suriname, and French Guiana.

-They speak the Arawak language, the eponymous language of the Arawakan language family, as well as various Creole languages, and English.
+They speak the Lokono language, the eponymous language of the Arawakan language family, as well as various Creole languages, and English.